lwindolf/lzone-cheat-sheets/cheat-sheet/kubernetes/kubernetes ConfigMap.md

            configMap:
              name: my-config-map

-To only mount a single file using a single key from the configMap
+### Mount a single file using a single key from the configMap

     spec:
        containers: